AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 {sample}CS\_Tooltip\_13\_1{sample}

-Use several formatting ways if there are some series on your chart of charts on a dashboard which tooltips need different formatting:
+Use several formatting ways if there are some series on your chart or charts on a dashboard which tooltips need different formatting:

 ```
 // set the tooltip title and text for the Column Chart